 This thing on my wrist.
 Why did I choose to put it there?
 What possible good can come from strapping on some electronic tagging device to my person?
 After logging thousands of steps, I’m debating is having a Fitbit Charge 3 strapped to my wrist 24×7 worth the $150?

-I bought a FitBit Charge 3 about two months ago.
+I bought my Charge 3 about two months ago.
 After a long winter with less than ideal exercise habits, I felt I needed to go “all in” on fitness accountability.
 No more excuses, Cubert!
 So after a little online research, I went with the Charge 3.

 For someone like my wife who’s a fitness die-hard, that Garmin does it all.
 I figured if that gadget could keep her that engaged then maybe a similar strap-on would be up my alley.
 Enter Fitbit.

 A Little Background on Fitbit

 Adding insult to injury, other studies have shown that the wrist-based devices overestimate steps taken and calories burned.
-Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on s**t like that.
+Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on shit like that.

 Take my wife for instance.
 She’s competitive and swears by the accuracy of her Garmin.
 So when we’re neck and neck on steps for the day, she poo-poos my results out of hand.

 Granted, just last week I noticed I was getting “steps” while simply driving home from happy hour.
 How’s THAT for tracking worthwhile activity?
 Lift a beer for a few hours, get some steps by twisting the steering wheel.
 (Yes, I only had one beer.
 If I’d ridden my bike to work that day, I’d have had two.)

 C’mon Fitbit – Fix it

 Those few warts aside, Fitbit continues to prosper.
 Their sales rank just behind leader Apple, and their reach is global.
 Winners of all sorts of tech awards, Fitbit is always coming out with something new and enticing.
 I picked up the Charge 3 because they finally made the Charge in a water-proof design.